Khmer traditional clothing: Tops

 There are many tops or shirts (អាវ, av) worn in Cambodia.
 The traditional aor was invented at the end of the Khmer Empire at the turn of the 14th century.

 Av Chang Pong

 Av chang pong (អាវចងពង់) is a piece of fabric in any color worn by Khmer people at the end of the 13th century.
 It was primarily worn by women, who started using it to cover their chest, leaving only the stomach uncovered.
 This method, called "Chang Pol", covered the back and each side of the fabric to join at the chest and was rolled up and tied.
 It then evolved into Tronum, a thick and strong fabric cover on the chest, which hugged the body closely.

 Sometimes, the common style of wearing this garment was similar to that of the Av Chang Pok.
 However, Av Tronum did not leave as much skin uncovered as av chang pok.
-The av tronum was popular among rich young women in the Chatomok era; today it is an important costume in Khmer classical dance.
+The av tronum was popular among wealthy young women in the Chatomok era; today it is an important costume in Khmer classical dance.